Chateau Lascombes

 2021 Lascombes (barrel sample) 92p

-Tasted in April 2022.
-Tasted twice with the same impression.
-It was light but elegant with silky fruit and tannin, a velvety texture, and a delicate finish.
-This wine will surely mature much sooner than f.i.
+Tasted twice in April 2022 with the same impression.
+Consistent notes.
+It was light but elegant, with silky fruit and tannin, a velvety texture, and a delicate finish.
+This wine will surely mature much sooner than, for instance.
 2018 and 2019.

-Tasted in April 2021.
-55% Cabernet Sauvignon, 40% Merlot and 5% Petit Verdot.
+Tasted twice - last time in April 2023.
+Consistent notes.
+55% Cabernet Sauvignon, 40% Merlot, and 5% Petit Verdot.
 13.5% alcohol.
-It had a sensual and aromatic nose of grilled bacon and coffee beans, great elegance and finesse, a powerful, sophisticated touch, silky berries, and very finely-grained tannin.
-It's as authentic and classy Margaux wine as it can be!
-Wonderfully captivating effort.
+It had an aromatic nose of blackcurrants, grilled bacon, and fresh coffee beans, displaying stylish elegance and finesse, with a fine structure and finely grained tannins.
+A bit lighter than usual.
+It's a textbook Margaux wine.

 2018 Lascombes 95p